-Dogs often lick their paws as part of a self-grooming routine, but it can also signal a behavioral or medical issue.
-Read on to learn why your dog might lick her paws and what to do about it.
+Dogs often lick their paws as part of a self-grooming routine, but licking can also signal a behavioral or medical issue.
+Read on to learn why dogs lick their paws and what to do about it.

 - Why Do Dogs Lick Their Paws?